 Recruitment: Safaricom only employs graduates, yet somehow 70% of them fail a pre-employment test the company administers.
 They are now recruiting overseas and the average age of employees is 24 (seems young).

 Premium rate services: CEO hates these companies who run promotions that charge 20 and 50 shillings above normal Safaricom rates.
 He has to let some of them use his network, by law, but makes it as expensive as possible for them to do so.

 Bad stats: When the company launched, it found that most of the government statistics on income, expenditure, and population were, and still are, wrong as shown by the number of subscribers the company has.

 Honesty and integrity are the best virtues he has learned to have on his job.
 This has enabled him to perform his job and shielded him from unreasonable requests/offers from politicians and business people and if there had even been a whiff of anything less, he would have been asked to compromise himself or the company.

 Next CEO: He’s reluctant to retire even though he knows its inevitable.
 His last contract was renewed, after a long battle between forces from Central and Western Kenya who each wanted their own candidate, but were unable to agree, leaving him as the compromise candidate.
 He will prepare for retirement by stepping back as the face and spokesman of Safaricom slowly and we will soon see other senior managers at the company take on more public roles in the future.

 - CEO wants the industry measure and focus to change from ARPU to ARPU margins

-IPO was planned to happen this year, but the Cabinet rejected the proposal until Telkom is first privatised.
-The reason is that Safaricom is Telkom’s only valuable asset, and they did not wan to diminish Telkom’s IPO value and prospects.
-So the 25% sale will be in2008 and will be bigger than Kengen’s, by far, according to the CEO.
+- IPO was planned to happen this year, but the Cabinet rejected the proposal until Telkom is first privatised.
+The reason is that Safaricom is Telkom’s only valuable asset, and they did not want to diminish Telkom’s IPO value and prospects.
+So the 25% sale will be in 2008 and will be bigger than Kengen’s, by far, according to the CEO.